AndreaYoss/2017-2018_SAT-ACT/README.md

 In recent years, more and more students are taking the ACT exam over the SAT exam.
 The ACT has even partnered with States in the US to encorporate the test into each State's High School curriculum.
 Unfortunately, these States that have incorporated the ACT test in their curriculum participation rates are actually seeing some of the worst average Composite scores in the United States of America.

-In this Project, I am setting out to understand why States that prepare their students for this exam exclusively, appear to doing worse than states that do not offer such support, with all their statewide Composite averages ranked in the bottom half of the country.
+In this project, I set out to understand why states that prepare their students for the ACT exam exclusively, appear to doing worse than states that do not offer such support, with all their statewide Composite averages ranked in the bottom half of the country.